 All of these sites offer something unique.
 There are sites dedicated to natural wonders, Civil War battles, Native American heritage, Presidential birthplaces and significant events.
 There are so many different types of parks, monuments and sites that you can fuel your travels for most of your life!

 In the summer, these trips are always camping trips.
-When we had the tent, we usually stayed in a hotel one or two nights per week just to keep our sanity and get a nice, hot, private shower!
+When we had a tent, we usually stayed in a hotel one or two nights per week just to keep our sanity and get a nice, hot, private shower!
 Now that we have the camper, we just travel from campground to campground.
 We certainly cannot afford to pay for a hotel every night for more than a month!

 In the winter, we utilize our hotel points to keep the cost down.
 It is just WAY too cold to camp unless you are in the far South and most campgrounds aren’t even open in the winter.